p-m-brown/citris-ali/README.md

 **The global rank** <br>
 Global Rank is a generic term encompassing a number of composites.
 The intention is to assign every patient a rank among the other patients that summarises their response.
-The following equation describes the calculation.<br>
+The following equation describes the calculation.
 ```math
 a^2+b^2=c^2
 ```